NingLu-Ultrasound/ninglu-ultrasound.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a postdoc scholar in the Department of Radiology at Stanford University, working with [Prof. Katherine W. Ferrara](https://med.stanford.edu/profiles/katherine-ferrara).
-I completed my Ph.D. in Biomedical Engineering and Scientific Computing (joint degree) at the University of Michigan in 2023 under the supervision of [Prof. Zhen Xu](https://bme.umich.edu/people/xu-zhen/), working on MR-guided transcranial histotripsy for non-invasive brain therapy.
-Previously, I earned my B.S. degree (with Honors) in Biomedical Engineering from Southeast University, Nanjing, China, in 2018.
+I am currently a postdoc scholar in the Department of Radiology at Stanford University, working with [Prof. Katherine W. Ferrara](https://med.stanford.edu/profiles/katherine-ferrara) on developing high-resolution 3D+ ultrasound imaging with large aperture arrays for diagnosis and interventional guidance.
+I completed my Ph.D. in Biomedical Engineering and Scientific Computing (joint degree) at the University of Michigan in 2023 under the supervision of [Prof. Zhen Xu](https://bme.umich.edu/people/xu-zhen/), working on MR-guided transcranial [histotripsy](https://histotripsy.umich.edu/) for non-invasive brain therapy.
+Prior to that, I earned my B.S. degree (with Honors) in Biomedical Engineering from Southeast University, Nanjing, China, in 2018.

-My research interests include Biomedical Ultrasound, Image-guided Therapy, Imaging Instrumentation, AI-Powered Imaging Algorithms, Parallel Computing, and Ultrasound Wearable Devices.
-Please feel free to contact me if you are interested in our research!
+My research interests include biomedical ultrasound, image-guided therapy and interventions, medical instrumentation, AI-powered imaging algorithms, parallel computing, and wearable devices and sensors.
+As a systems engineer, I have extensive experience across the entire system development cycle—from ideation, design, and simulation/modeling to building hardware and software and testing systems in clinical settings for target applications.

+I am deeply passionate about creating solutions that deliver meaningful impact for patients and users.
+I believe that for every engineering or research challenge, a solution—or an analog to it—exists, often outside the narrow scope of our specific field.
+By learning from one another across disciplines, we can unlock the keys to innovative solutions together.
+If you're interested in learning more about my research or collaborating on exciting projects, feel free to reach out!

-<h2>I am currently on the job market.</h2>
+<h2>I am currently on the job market for tenure-track faculty position and senior engineer role in industry.</h2>

 Recent news
 ======